Gabeperson/mineshare/README.md

 #### Note:

-It is __highly__ recommended that you setup a whitelist for your server, as strangers are able to join your server if they find out the ip!
+It is __highly__ recommended that you setup a whitelist for your server, as strangers are able to join your server if they find out the url!

 #### Installation: